MonashSmartStructures/ospgrillage/docs/source/rst/PostProcessing.rst

     disp_array.sel(Loadcase="patch load case",Node=20)
     force_array.sel(Loadcase="Barrier", Element=[2,3,4])

+.. _moving load results:

-As will be needed later, moving load case
+As will be needed later, moving load case are defined by the name string of the load case.

+Following example shows how to extract the results